rigoudyg/climaf/doc/scripts/lines.rst

   - ``colors`` : a string with one NCL color name per member, separated by whitespace
   - ``thickness`` : thickness of the curves line; default to 2.
-  - ``T_axis`` : a string ("real" or "tweaked") which determines time axis when datasets does not cover the same time period; default to "real".
+  - ``X_axis`` : a string ("real" or "aligned") which determines X axis when datasets does not cover the same time period; default to "real".

-   - T_axis="real"    : time axis will be the union of all time periods
+   - T_axis="real"    : X axis will be the union of all periods
-   - T_axis="tweaked" : time axis will be aligned to the same origin (take the first file as ref.)
+   - T_axis="aligned" : X axis will be aligned to the same origin (take the first file as ref.)

   - ``linp`` : set it to 1 for getting a vertical axis with index-linear spacing